wpilibsuite/frc-docs/source/docs/software/vision-processing/frcvision/working-with-contours.rst

 Rotation
 ^^^^^^^^

-We will use an ellipse and find its rotation to find the rotation of the contour.
+We will fit an ellipse and find its rotation to find the rotation of the contour.

 .. tabs::